christensenacademy/christensen-academy/modules/css-basics/challenges/three-types-of-css-challenge.md

 #Three Types of CSS Challenge

-**Estimated Time:** 20 minutes, assuming you're already familiar with the basics of CSS and that you have an understanding of the three different types of CSS.
+**Estimated Time:** 20 minutes, assuming you already have a basic understanding of the three different types of CSS.

 Your challenge is to develop a webpage that uses all three types of CSS.